 Unlike the 860 QVO, it comes with a full 5-year limited warranty, which is a great plus on top of the monstrous performance alone.
 Being a M-2 SSD, the 970 EVO Plus is highly compact, with a black PCB that helps it remain inconspicuous and blend in well with most motherboards.

 Just like the 860 QVO, the 970 EVO Plus comes in three storage options, although its capacity is much more limited: 250 GB, 500 GB, 1 TB and 2 TB.

 The speed is where it gets real, though.
 Since it is an M-2 NVMe SSD, the 970 EVO Plus can reach read/write speeds as high as 3500/3300 MB/s, which is much faster than what a SATA III connection can manage.

 With the storage, the performance, and the pricing in mind, it’s easy to see that the 970 EVO Plus will be appealing to those who need this kind of performance and are willing to pay for it, even if it also comes at the cost of storage capacity.

 That said, it won’t be a very attractive solution for the average gamer, though if you’re thinking about investing in a long-term high-performance SSD for a workstation/gaming PC, this is hands down one of the best SSDs that you can get.

-NVMe SSDs are usually quite pricey, there’s no denying that, but the Intel 660p SSD is an exception to this rule.
+Intel’s NVMe SSDs are usually quite pricey, there’s no denying that.
+But the Intel 660p SSD is an exception to this rule.
 Granted, it is not as affordable as some NAND SSDs nor is it as fast as the more advanced NVMe models such as the Samsung 970 EVO Plus, but it does manage to find a solid middle ground that makes it a very interesting product.

 The 660p comes in three storage variants: 500 GB, 1 TB, and 2 TB.